Ask the Experts: Pneumococcal: Recommendations for Adults

 • Adult dialysis patients who have not previously received pneumococcal vaccination should receive either PCV20 or PCV21 alone or a series of PCV15 followed by PPSV23 at least 8 weeks later.
 No further pneumococcal vaccines are recommended.

-• Adult dialysis patients turning 65 who received PCV13 and PPSV23 before age 65, should receive one dose of PCV20, PCV21, or PPSV23.
-PCV20 or PCV21 should be given at least 5 years after the last pneumococcal vaccination.
-If PPSV23 is used, it should be given at least 5 years after the last dose of PPSV23 and at least 8 weeks after PCV13.
+• Adult dialysis patients who are 50 or older and who have received PCV13 and PPSV23 in the past should receive one dose of PCV20 or PCV21 at least 5 years after the last pneumococcal vaccination.

-• Adult dialysis patients who have already received PCV13 and have received a PPSV23 vaccination since turning 65 are not routinely recommended to receive any additional doses of pneumococcal vaccine.
+• Adult dialysis patients who received PCV13 at any point and also received a PPSV23 vaccination after turning 65 are not routinely recommended to receive any additional doses of pneumococcal vaccine.
 They have the option to receive a dose of PCV20 or PCV21 at least 5 years after their most recent pneumococcal vaccination on the basis of shared clinical decision-making, based upon their risk of pneumococcal disease and desire for additional protection.

 CDC’s guidance is to ignore the remote history of PCV7 and evaluate the patient as if he has never had pneumococcal vaccination.
 The patient should receive PCV20 or PCV21 alone or PCV15 in series with PPSV23 given at least one year later.
 If using PCV15, and if the high-risk condition is immunocompromising or if the patient has a cochlear implant or cerebrospinal fluid leak, you may consider administering the PPSV23 as soon as 8 weeks after PCV15.